datopian/tech.datopian.com/notebook/README.md

 # Notebook

 Our lab notebook.
-Our informal thoughts.
-Our very raw blog.
+Informal thoughts.
+A very raw blog.

 ## 10 things I regret about NodeJS by Ryan Dahl (2018) 2020-05-17 @rufuspollock